 Just mashing together design terminology will not help communicate the effectiveness of your design.
 Use design terms as appropriate, and normal language otherwise.

 An introduction to interaction design and wireframing.
-Pre-recorded lectures and slides will typically become available on Wednesdays.
+Lecture recordings will typically become available on Fridays or Saturdays.